MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 The overall system consists of the following modular components:

- * an R package providing core functionality for working with Purple Air data
+ * an R package providing core functionality for working with PurpleAir data
- * data ingest scripts for automatically processing raw Purple Air data into higher level data archive files
+ * data ingest scripts for automatically processing raw PurpleAir data into higher level data archive files
  * a directory structure providing an API for accessing data archive files
  * an R Shiny application providing a public facing user interface to Purple